-The leasehold land has a remaining lease term of 31 years (2023: 32 years).
+The leasehold land has a remaining lease term of 30 years (2024: 31 years).

-The lease of office building has remaining lease term of 2 years (2023: Nil).
+The lease of office building has remaining lease term of 1 year (2024: 2 years).

 The information about leases of the Group and the Company as lessees are presented below: